ekmett/comonad/README.markdown

 terms of `liftW`.

 You may, of course, choose to define both `duplicate` /and/ `extend`.
-In that case you must also satisfy these laws:
+In that case, you must also satisfy these laws:

     extend f  = fmap f . duplicate duplicate = extend id